b310-digital/teammapper/README.md

 Mindmapping made simple: Host and create your own mindmaps.
 Share your mindmap sessions with your team and collaborate on mindmaps.

 TeamMapper is based on mindmapp (https://github.com/cedoor/mindmapp , discontinued).
 In contrast to mindmapp, TeamMapper features shared mindmapping sessions for your team based on websockets.
+Try it: [TeamMapper.org](https://teammapper.org)

 ![TeamMapper Screenshot](docs/teammapper-screenshot.png?raw=true "TeamMapper Screenshot with two users")